MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 # Start a chat and share a file in Dynamics 365 Guides on HoloLens

-When you're on a call in Dynamics 365 Guides on HoloLens, you can chat with one or more remote collaborators on Microsoft Teams desktop or Microsoft Teams mobile.
+When you're on a call in Dynamics 365 Guides on HoloLens, you can chat with one or more remote collaborators on Microsoft Teams desktop, Microsoft Teams mobile, or Dynamics 365 Remote Assist.
 A remote collaborator on the call can share files or links with you in the Chat window.
 This is particularly useful in service-related scenarios where the remote expert wants to share a diagram or some other illustration to help you diagnose and/or solve a problem.

 > [!NOTE]
 > An adminstrator can remove the ability for a user to chat by modifying a Microsoft Teams policy.
 [Learn more about Teams policies supported by Dynamics 365 Guides](admin-teams-policies.md)